 Click the below links to learn more about the three National Conservation Areas we work to steward!

 Camping permit system on Ruby-Horsethief

 Permits are now required to camp in one of 35 designated campsite along the Ruby-Horsethief stretch of the Colorado river from May 1- Sept 30.

 Highlights of the new system include:

-- Reservations for Friday and Saturday nights (available by phone or in person from the BLM starting 60 days prior to the date of departure)
+- Reservations needed all week long during high use season (available by phone or in person from the BLM starting 60 days prior to the date of departure)